JoshPattman/jpf/README.md

 }
 ```

-- For more complex tasks, you may choose to implement this yourself, however there are some useful encoders built in (or use a combination of both):
+- For more complex tasks, you may choose to implement this yourself, however there are some useful encoders built in (or use a combination of both built-in and custom):

 ```go
 // NewRawStringMessageEncoder creates a MessageEncoder that encodes a system prompt and user input as raw string messages.